MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-how-to-install-the-service-manager-management-server-two-computer-scenario.md

      If the prerequisite checker determines that the Microsoft Report Viewer Redistributable has not been installed, click **Install Microsoft Report Viewer Redistributable**.
 After the Microsoft Report Viewer Redistributable 2008 \(KB971119\) Setup Wizard completes, click **Check prerequisites again**.

-7. On the **Configure the Service Manager database** page, Service Manager will check the current computer to see if an instance of SQL Server exists.
+7. On the **Configure the Service Manager database** page, Service Manager will check the current computer to see if an instance of SQL&nbsp;Server exists.
 By default, if an instance is found, Service Manager creates a new database in the existing instance.
 If an instance appears, click **Next**.

     > [!IMPORTANT]
     >  A warning message appears if you are using the default collation \(SQL\_Latin1\_General\_CP1\_CI\_AS\).
 Support for multiple languages in Service Manager is not possible when you are using the default collation.
-If later you decide to support multiple languages using a different collation, you have to reinstall SQL Server.
-See "Microsoft SQL Server 2008 with SP1" in the [Planning Guide for System Center 2012 \- Service Manager](http://go.microsoft.com/fwlink/?LinkId=209672).
+If later you decide to support multiple languages using a different collation, you have to reinstall SQL&nbsp;Server.
+See "Microsoft SQL&nbsp;Server&nbsp;2008 with SP1" in the [Planning Guide for System Center 2012 \- Service Manager](http://go.microsoft.com/fwlink/?LinkId=209672).

 8. On the **Configure the Service Manager management group** page, complete these steps: